TheKaushikGoswami/Interschool-Registration/README.md

 ## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the `Apache License 2.0` License.
 See the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Author